Schizotypal personality disorder: Genetic

 Although environmental factors likely play an important role in the onset of the disorder, people who have relatives with schizotypy, mood disorders, or other disorders on the schizophrenia spectrum are at a higher likelihood of developing StPD.

-The COMT Val158Met polymorphism and its Val or Met allele are suspected to be associated with Schizotypal personality disorder.
+The COMT Val158Met polymorphism and its Val or Met alleles are suspected to be associated with schizotypal personality disorder.
 These genes affect dopamine production in the brain, a neurochemical thought to be associated with schizotypal traits.
-The gene may also contribute to decreased levels of gray matter in the prefrontal cortex.
+The gene may also contribute to decreased volumes of gray matter in the prefrontal cortex.
 This may lead to impaired capacities for decision-making, speech, cognitive flexibility, and altered perceptual experiences.

 The rs1006737 polymorphism of the CACNA1C gene is also believed to have a part in schizotypal symptoms.
 It may lead to a significantly increased physiological response to stress through the cortisol awakening response in the brain.
 It may also negatively affect reward processing in the brain and lead to anhedonia or depression in patients.
-These factors possibly lead to the development of Schizotypal traits.
+These factors possibly lead to the development of schizotypal traits.

-The zinc-finger protein ZNF804A likely affects the levels of paranoia, anxiety, and ideas of reference in StPD.
+The zinc finger protein 804A likely affects the levels of paranoia, anxiety, and ideas of reference in StPD.
 This gene is also thought to negatively impact attention in people with StPD.
 It may lead to an increased level of white matter volume in the frontal lobe.

-Another gene, the NOTCH4 is thought to relate to schizophrenia spectrum disorders.
-It can lead to disruptions in the occipital cortex, and therefore symptoms of schizotypy.
+Another gene, Notch 4, is thought to relate to schizophrenia spectrum disorders.
+It can lead to disruptions in the occipital cortex, and, therefore, to symptoms of schizotypy.
 The GLRA1 and the p250GAP genes are also potentially associated with StPD.
-It may lead to abnormally low levels of Glutamic acids in the NMDA receptors, which impairs memory and learning.
-StPD may stem from abnormalities in Chromosome 22.
+It may lead to abnormally low levels of glutamic acids in NMDA receptors, which impairs memory and learning.
+StPD may stem from abnormalities in chromosome 22.